Arshavin023/report_generation_with_distributed_sql_queries/README.md

 # Report Generation with parallel execution of Stored Procedures
 ## Overview
-This repository contains several stored procedures created to accept parameters and execute in a parallel manner on partitioned tanles.
+This repository contains several stored procedures created to accept parameters and execute in a parallel manner on partitioned tables.

 # Table of Contents
 - [Introduction](#introduction)